 Hoonah does have some really good stream fishing for the adventurous DIY anglers.
 Vehicles and boat rentals are available through Icy Strait Lodge.
 Two words of caution for DIY anglers.
 A sizable portion of the land in proximity to Hoonah is private native land and should not be trespassed on.
 Check with Huna Totem Corporation for details.
 Chichagof Island is also home to a sizable population of coastal brown bears and caution should be used when fishing the streams.

 - If at all possible, bring your own rod & reel and waders.
-A few towns have wader and gear rentals but it is more the exception than the norm.
 Having your own gear means you will be on the water quickly and get every possible minute of fishing in.
+We are not aware of any places that will rent gear to DIY anglers, they just provide gear to their clients.

 - Buy your fishing license ahead of time so you don’t spend valuable fishing time driving around looking for a license.
 Once again, more time fishing and less time wasted.
+If you intend to try fishing for king salmon, make sure you purchase a king stamp for an additional cost.
+The king salmon fishery is more controlled than other fisheries and often has special regulations and requirements.
 Here is the Alaska Department of Fish & Games license page.

-- Order your flies and leaders ahead and have them shipped to your home before your trip.
-It will save you time and Alaska Fly Fishing Goods in Juneau is the only fly fishing shop in S.E.
+- Order your flies and leaders, rods and reels, or any other gear ahead of time and have them shipped to your home before your trip.
+It will save you time once you reach your destination and our shop, Alaska Fly Fishing Goods in Juneau is the only full-service fly-fishing shop in S.E.
 Alaska.
-Here is what you will need